Last Update: 10/21/2020

 If I was in close contact with someone, who I later found out tested positive for COVID-19, should I quarantine so that I do not place other students/employees at risk?

 Yes, ONLY if you are experiencing symptoms.
-Close contact as defined by Center for Disease Control (CDC) is “Someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to specimen collection) until the time the patient is isolated.”
-For additional information please click on the link below.
+Close contact as defined by Center for Disease Control (CDC) new definition is someone who was within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection) until the time the patient is isolated.
+Individual exposures are added together over a 24-hour period (for example, three 5-minute exposures would result in a total of 15 minutes’ exposure).

 The individual that tested positive must report their positive result to their immediate Supervisor or Instructor/Program Director and they must provide information on who they came in close contact with at the school.
 Once we have this information, a notification gets sent out to those individuals via RAVE Alert or email.